Charleston Area Medical Center

 Charleston Area Medical Center (CAMC) is a medical center in Charleston, West Virginia, formed by a merger of previously independent facilities.
-It is the largest hospital of West Virginia state.
+It is the 2nd largest hospital in West Virginia.

 Charleston Area Medical Center is the primary medical facility for the city of Charleston.
 There is a combined total of 838 staffed beds between three facilities.
 In 2008, there were 98,103 emergency department visits, 3,131 births, 33,132 ambulatory surgeries, 557,867 outpatient visits, along with 35,294 inpatient discharges, 26,597 general operating room procedures, 1,687 open-heart bypass procedures and 8,294 procedures performed in cardiac cath labs.

 CAMC consists of five locations: Memorial Hospital, General Hospital, Women and Children's Hospital, Teays Valley Hospital, and Greenbrier Valley Medical Center.
 The largest branch is the CAMC Memorial Hospital, located in the Kanawha City neighborhood.
 It primarily hosts cardiac, oncology, and internal medicine cases.
 The second largest is CAMC General Hospital, located downtown, which focuses on neurology, orthopedics, trauma, and rehabilitation care.
 The third is Women and Children's Hospital, which is located on the banks of the Elk River.
 CAMC's fourth campus is the CAMC-Teays Valley Hospital, located in Putnam County to the west of Charleston, and serves that suburban area.
 The fifth campus, added in 2023 as CAMC-Greenbrier Valley Medical Center, is located in Greenbrier County towards the southeastern corner of West Virginia.

 CAMC is a tertiary, teaching institution with numerous educational affiliations, including West Virginia University and West Virginia School of Osteopathic Medicine.
 CAMC hospitals are training sites for WVU medical students and CAMC residents and fellows.
 In addition, CAMC is one of the primary teaching hospitals of the West Virginia School of Osteopathic Medicine and training sites for WVSOM medical students and several Osteopathic Residencies.
 CAMC is also the home of the Marshall University Doctor of Nurse Anesthesia Practice (DNAP) nurse anesthesia program.

 CAMC provides the most uncompensated care in the state of West Virginia, with a total benefit to the community over $115 million per year.